YounessAzimzade/Survival-XML-TME-BC/README.md

 ## Overview of Analysis Steps

 ### 1. Estimating Cell Fractions
 To estimate cell fractions for bulk RNA-seq profiles, use Signature Matrices available in our previous work (https://github.com/YounessAzimzade/XML-TME-NAC-BC).
 We recommend using **CIBERSORTx** for cell fraction estimation.
-Once fractions are estimated and clinical outcome data are retrieved, you should have datasets similar to `AllSamples.csv` for the NAC cohort and `MBRC.csv`/`TCGA.csv` for other cohorts.
+Once fractions are estimated and clinical outcome data are retrieved, you should have datasets similar to `NAC.csv` for the NAC cohort and `MBRC.csv`/`TCGA.csv` for other cohorts.

 ### 2. Analyzing the Role of Cell Types in Clinical Outcomes
 Explore the influence of cell type frequencies on clinical outcomes using **Support Vector Machines (SSVM)** and **Random Survival Forests (RSF)**:
    - **SSVM.ipynb** and **RSF.ipynb**: Train models on cell fractions, clinical features, and outcomes to predict clinical outcomes.
-   - **SHAP analysis**: Feature importance is extracted using SHAP values, yielding SHAP datasets with processed feature columns.
+   - **SHAP analysis**: Feature importance is extracted using SHAP values, yielding SHAP datasets with processed feature columns (done in SSVM.ipynb and RSF.ipynb)
    - After SHAP analysis, **fig2.R** is used to calculate "Survival Scores."

 ### 3. Juxtaposing Survival and pCR Scores
-Once "Survival Scores" are calculated, these scores are compared with pathological complete response (pCR) scores in **fig3.R**.
+Once "Survival Scores" are calculated, these scores are compared with pathological complete response (pCR) scores (from https://github.com/YounessAzimzade/XML-TME-NAC-BC) in **fig3.R**.

 ### 4. Classical Survival Analysis
 For additional insights, run traditional survival analyses using scripts in the **Survival Analysis** folder.